-Account Description and Accounting Basis perating revenue Metropolitan taxes Ordinary taxes (excluding local consumption tax) as defined in the current Local Tax Act, taxes provided for in the former law, special purpose taxe and a special-purpose discretionary tax (namely, accommodation tax provided for in the Tokyo Metropolitan Accommodation Tax Ordinance) are recognized as revenue when they are received and booked accordingly.
+Account Description and Accounting Basis perating revenue Metropolitan taxes Ordinary taxes (excluding local consumption tax) as defined in the current Local Tax Act, taxes provided for in the former law, special purpose taxe and a special-purpose discretionary tax (namely, accommodation tap provided for in the Tokyo Metropolitan Accommodation Tax Ordinance) as recognized as revenue when they are received and booked accordingly.
 Local consumption tax (before settlement) Local consumption tax is booked upon receipt before its final adjustment among prefectures.
-Local transfer taxes Local road transfer tax, petroleum gas transfer tax, special tonnage transfer tax, aviation fuel transfer tax, local special corporate transfer tax, local gasoline transfer tax, forest environment transfer tax and motor vehicle tonnage transfer tax are booked as revenue upon receipt (i.e. at the moment that the receipt of the revenue is confirmed).
-Special local government grants (a) Grants provided to supplement reduced individual inhabitant to revenue of local governments resulting from special tax deductions such a that for housing loan balances are booked as revenue. (b) Grants provided to supplement reduced revenue of local government due to the temporary lowering of the automotive environment performance-based tax in order to level out demand resulting from the consumption tax rate increase, are booked as revenue. (c) Regarding local government costs related to providing childhood education and daycare services free of charge, because local government revenues from the increase in the consumption tax is minimal, grants are booked as revenue to have all costs borne through national funds.
+Local transfer taxes Local road transfer tax, petroleum gas transfer tax, special tonnage transfer tax, aviation fuel transfer tax, local special corporate transfer tax, local gasoline transfer tax, forest environment transfer tax and motor vehice tonnage transfer tax are booked as revenue upon receipt (i.e. at the mome that the receipt of the revenue is confirmed).
+Special local government grants (a) Grants provided to supplement reduced individual inhabitant to revenue of local governments resulting from special tax deductions such that for housing loan balances are booked as revenue. (b) Grants provided to supplement reduced revenue of local government due to the temporary lowering of the automotive environment performance-based tax in order to level out demand resulting from the supplement reduced results for the supplement reduced rescenter reduced results for the suppl consumption tax rate increase, are booked as revenue. (c) Regarding local government costs related to providing childhood education and daycare services free of charge, because local government revenues from the increase in the consumption tax is minimal, grants are booked as revenue to have all costs borne through national funds.
 Subsidy for municipalities which locate national facilities The national government offers a subsidy to municipalities which loca national facilities as alternative financial resource for fixed assets tax.
-The subsidy is booked as revenue upon receipt.
-Revenue from other tax sources Metropolitan Inhabitant Tax on interest income after settlement amor prefectures and revenues from the collection of delinquent taxes are booked upon receipt.
-National treasury disbursements Disbursements from the national government are booked as revenue who allotted to operating activities.
-Traffic safety special grants Based on the Road Traffic Act, the national government allocates revenue from fines, etc. to local governments as grants to establish road traff safety facilities and their management.
-The grants are booked as revenue Receipts from operations (Special Accounts) When the special accounts receive loan interest, premiums or damages for contract breaches, they are booked as revenue.
-Charges and Contributions Incoming public charges and contributions are booked as revenue who they are applied to the operating activities.
-Rents and fees Rents and fees are booked as revenue upon receipt.
+T subsidy is booked as revenue upon receipt.
+Revenue from other tax sources Metropolitan Inhabitant Tax on interest income after settlement amore prefectures and revenues from the collection of delinquent taxes are book upon receipt.
+National treasury disbursements Disbursements from the national government are booked as revenue what allotted to operating activities.
+Traffic safety special grants Based on the Road Traffic Act, the national government allocates revenu from fines, etc. to local governments as grants to establish road traf safety facilities and their management.
+The grants are booked as revenue Receipts from operations (Special Accounts) When the special accounts receive loan interest, premiums or damages f contract breaches, they are booked as revenue.
+Charges and Contributions Incoming public charges and contributions are booked as revenue whether they are applied to the operating activities.